Lowndes County assistance programs.

 Emergency Food and Shelter National Board Program is a government funded program that will assist those eligible with emergency food, rent help, energy bills and housing expenses.

 Call the Valdosta based Coastal Plain Area EOA, Inc. at (229) 244-7860.
-Several other resources and referrals are offered too.
+Several other resources and referrals are offered too by the non-profit.
 More on Coastal Plain Area Economic Opportunity Authority assistance programs.

 This agency serves people in Lowndes County Georgia.
 LAMP is a caring community of faith based agencies and volunteers, and they are involved in ministering to the working poor, homeless and indigent.
 The LAMP organization provides assistance to incredibly over 10,000 people each and every year.
 The programs and services they offer are.